Les Ferdinand

-Leslie Ferdinand MBE (born 8 December 1966) is an English football coach, former professional footballer and television pundit, who is currently the director of football at Queens Park Rangers.
+Leslie Ferdinand (born 8 December 1966) is an English football coach, former professional footballer and television pundit.

 A striker, his playing career included notable spells in the Premier League with Queens Park Rangers, Newcastle United, Tottenham Hotspur, West Ham United, Leicester City and Bolton Wanderers.
 He also played in Turkey with Beşiktaş and in the Football League with Brentford, Reading and Watford.
 Prior to becoming a professional player, Ferdinand had played non-league football with both Southall and Hayes.
-He was capped and 17 caps for England and was part of the Euro 96 and World Cup 98 squads.
+He earned 17 caps for England and was part of the Euro 96 and World Cup 98 squads.
 He is the eleventh-highest scorer in the history of the Premier League, with 149 goals and he contributed a further 49 assists in the division.

-Since his retirement, Ferdinand has largely worked as a television pundit, but re-joined Tottenham Hotspur as strikers coach in 2008, he remained with Spurs until 2014 before returning to QPR as director of football.
-In 2015 he was named as caretaker manager for a short period.
+Following retirement, Ferdinand has mainly found work as a pundit.
+He returned to Tottenham Hotspur in 2008 as striker coach, departing in 2014.
+He then returned to QPR, first as head of football operations and subsequently as director of football.
+In 2015, he was named as caretaker manager for a short period.

 Early and personal life

 Ferdinand was born in Acton, Greater London.
-He is the cousin of football-playing brothers Rio and Anton Ferdinand and Maidenhead United player Kane Ferdinand.
+He is the second cousin of football-playing brothers Rio and Anton Ferdinand and a cousin of Maidenhead United player Kane Ferdinand.

 His autobiography, Sir Les, was published in 1997.

-He was made an MBE in the 2005 Birthday Honours.
+Ferdinand was appointed a Member of the Order of the British Empire (MBE) in the 2005 Birthday Honours.

 In an interview with the Evening Standard in February 2020, Ferdinand stated that fans racially abused him during his stints as a player and director of football.